misslivirose/basic-unity-vr/06_Assets&Textures.md

 With Unity 5, the scene comes with a skybox by default, but you can change this depending on how you want your environment to feel.
 To change the skybox:

-1. Import your desired skybox from the Asset Store
+1. Import your desired skybox from the Asset Stores

 2. Select your FirstPersonCharacter controller and click "Add Component"